AakashShah07/ML-start/Readme.md

 Using the Z-score (Standard Deviation Method)
     Z-score measures how many standard deviations a data point is from the mean.
 Data points with a Z-score beyond a threshold (commonly ±3) are considered outliers.
 ![alt text](image-4.png)

+Backward and forward elimination are two feature selection techniques used in machine learning and statistical modeling to optimize models by selecting the most relevant features.
+These methods are commonly used in regression models to improve performance and reduce overfitting.

+1. Forward Elimination
+Definition:
+Forward elimination is a stepwise regression technique where we start with an empty model (no features) and progressively add features that significantly improve the model's performance.

+Steps:

+Start with no predictors (only the intercept).
+Compute the model's performance (e.g., p-value, adjusted R², AIC, BIC).
+Add the feature that has the most significant contribution (lowest p-value or highest R² improvement).
+Repeat step 3 until adding a new feature does not improve the model significantly.
+Pros:
+✅ Simple and computationally efficient.
+✅ Ensures only significant features are included.

+Cons:
+❌ Might miss important feature interactions.
+❌ Results can be biased if the best features depend on earlier selections.

+2. Backward Elimination
+Definition:
+Backward elimination starts with all features and systematically removes the least significant ones until the model reaches optimal performance.

+Steps:

+Start with all available features.
+Fit the model and compute significance (p-value for regression, feature importance for ML models).
+Remove the feature with the highest p-value (least significant).
+Recompute the model and repeat step 3 until all remaining features are significant.
+Pros:
+✅ Considers all features initially, avoiding missing important ones.
+✅ More reliable when feature interactions matter.

+Cons:
+❌ Computationally expensive, especially with large datasets.
+❌ May remove some features that are useful when combined with others.